t3v/t3v_navigations/README.md

 Bug Reports
 -----------

 GitHub Issues are used for managing bug reports and feature requests.
 If you run into issues, please search the issues and submit new problems [here].

 Versioning
 ----------

 This library aims to adhere to [Semantic Versioning 2.0.0].
 Violations of this scheme should be reported as bugs.
 Specifically, if a minor or patch version is released that breaks backward compatibility, that version should be immediately yanked and / or a new version should be immediately released that restores compatibility.

 Credits
 -------

 ### Icons

-* [Browser free icon (1)]
+* [Browser icon (1)]
-* [Browser free icon (2)]
+* [Browser icon (2)]
-* [Links free icon]
+* [Links icon]
-* [List free icon]
+* [List icon]

-Icons made by [Freepik] and [Smashicons] from [Flaticon] is licensed by [CC 3.0 BY].
+Icons used made by [Freepik] and [Smashicons] from [Flaticon].

 License
 -------